-The implementation of the process enables the University to demonstrate how it discharges its legal responsibilities for assuring the quality and standards of its awards as a Designated Awarding Body, as required by the 1997 Universities Act; Qualifications and Quality Assurance (Education and Training) Act 2012; ESG (2015); QQI Core Statutory Quality Assurance Guidelines (2016) and other relevant documentation.
-It also provides public information on the University's capacity to assure the quality and standards of its awards, the enhancement of teaching and learning, research, the student experience, and the University's contribution to society as a global citizen reflecting the University's Strategy Rising to the Future, 2020-24.
+The implementation of the process enables the University to demonstrate how it discharges its legal responsibilities for assuring the quality and standards of its awards as a Designated Awarding Body, as required by the 1997 Universities Act; Qualifications and Quality Assurance (Education and Training) Act 2012; ESG (2015); QQI Core Statutory Quality Assurance Guidelines (2016), and other relevant documentation.
+It also provides public information on the University's capacity to assure the quality and standards of its awards, the enhancement of teaching and learning, research, the student experience, and the University's contribution to society as a global citizen reflecting the University's Strategy to 2030 - Breaking Boundaries.